Wedge/importer/README.md

 - Go to http://github.com/Wedge/wedge/
 - Download ZIP
 - Unzip, FTP the contents to your server.
-- Copy the contents of the `install` folder to your forum root. (`mysite.com/myforum/`)
 - Go to your forum root with your browser.
-If you don't see anything, visit `mysite.com/myforum/install.php` specifically.
+If you don't see anything, visit `mysite.com/myforum/index.php` specifically.
 - Follow the instructions.

 Then, install the importer: